-•When flame and air are simply mixed, they don't stay mixed; but •when they're mixed in the spirits of plants and animals they do mix ·in a more durable way.·
+•When flame and air are simply mixed, they don't stay mixed; but •when they're mixed in the spirits of plants and animals they do mix ·in a more durable way.

-$\cdot$ That is our substitution instance.
-It gets some independent confirmation from the fact that $\cdot$ all living spirit takes both watery and fatty substances as its fuel.
+\cdot That is our substitution instance.
+It gets some independent confirmation from the fact that \cdot all living spirit takes both watery and fatty substances as its fuel.

-Or suppose that what we are investigating is not more or less perfect mixtures of spirits but simply how $\cdot$ different kinds of $\cdot$ spirits intermingle. •Are they $\cdot$ all $\cdot$ easy to mix so that they incorporate one another? •Or is it rather the case that some winds and vapours and other spirits don't mix with ordinary air, but remain suspended and floating in it in blobs and drops that and are smashed by the air rather than welcomed and incorporated?
-With ordinary air and other spirits we can't answer this by consulting our senses because these spirits are too subtle- $\cdot$ too finely divided.-for our senses to be able to register them.
-Still, we may get some idea of what happens in those cases by looking at analogous cases involving $\cdot$ pairs of liquids or $\cdot$ liquids $\cdot$ and air $\cdot$ which come together but don't incorporate one another:
+Or suppose that what we are investigating is not more or less perfect mixtures of spirits but simply how different kinds of spirits intermingle.
+Are they all easy to mix so that they incorporate one another?
+Or is it rather the case that some winds and vapours and other spirits don't mix with ordinary air, but remain suspended and floating in it in blobs and drops that and are smashed by the air rather than welcomed and incorporated?
+With ordinary air and other spirits we can't answer this by consulting our senses because these spirits are too subtle-too finely divided-for our senses to be able to register them.
+Still, we may get some idea of what happens in those cases by looking at analogous cases involving pairs of liquids or liquids and air which come together but don't incorporate one another:

-•mercury $\cdot$ and just about anything $\cdot$ ,
+- •mercury ·and just about anything ·,

-•oil and water,
+- oil and water,

-•air and water (note how air breaks up and rises in little bubbles when dispersed in water),
+- •air and water (note how air breaks up and rises in little bubbles when dispersed in water),

+- air and the thicker kinds of smoke, and lastly

+- •air with dust suspended in it.

-$\ensuremath{\bullet}\xspace$ and $\ensuremath{\bullet}\xspace$ the thicker kinds of smoke, and lastly unevenness of mixing.-in spirits as well as in $\cdot$ some $\cdot$ liquids $\cdot$ in relation to other liquids or to air $\cdot$ .
-If there can be, then there is nothing wrong with substituting these images by analogy $\cdot$ for the spirit-to-spirit combinations that are our real topic $\cdot$ .
+This is not a bad way of looking at the matter of combinations of spirits, provided that we first check carefully into whether there can be such a heterogeneity-such an unevenness of mixing-in spirits as well as in ·some· liquids ·in relation to other liquids or to air·.
+If there can be, then there is nothing wrong with substituting these images by analogy ·for the spirit-to-spirit combinations that are our real topic·.